Trade/other name(s): Tasigna, AMN107

 - If you have any other medical conditions such as kidney disease, high blood pressure, diabetes, gout, or infections.
 These conditions may require that your medicine dose, regimen, or timing be changed.

 - If you are pregnant, trying to get pregnant, or if there is any chance of pregnancy.
-This drug can cause problems with the fetus if taken at the time of conception or during pregnancy.
 Check with your doctor about what kinds of birth control can be used with this medicine.
 In pregnant women, treatment with this drug should be used only if the potential benefit to the mother outweighs the risk to the fetus.
+(See the “Precautions” section.)

 - If you are breast-feeding.
 Although no studies have been done, this drug may pass into breast milk and affect the baby.
 Breast-feeding is not recommended during treatment with this drug.